nccasia/ncc-php/book/Chapter-04-standards-psr-coding-styles-autoloading.md

 4. From the list that appears, select the language to copy the code style from.

 ![Alt text](images/copyCodeStyle.png?raw=true "CodeStyle")

+**Format code in PhpStorm Editor**

+We highlight the code to be formatted.
+Then simultaneously press 3 keys "Crtl + Alt + L"

 # Composer
 Composer is a dependency manager for PHP (similar to Bundler for Ruby apps).
 Composer allows developers to specify project dependencies in a composer.json file and then Composer automatically handles the rest.